 - ½ cup vinegar

 Wash the wild ingredients and chop if necessary.
 Thinly slice the cucumbers (leaving the skins on) and the onion, aiming for 2 quarts of sliced cucumbers.
 Slicing can be done by hand or with a food processor to speed it up.
 Cover sliced cucumbers, onion, and succulents with water in a bowl and add salt; mix; and let stand for two hours.
-Drain water and add sugar, mixing until veggies are fully coated with sugar, then add vinegar and mix again.
-Put in a Mason jar in the “icebox,” which is an old-timey word for refrigerator.
-Mine keep for a few months in the fridge, though I generally eat them faster than that.
+Drain water and add sugar, mixing until veggies are fully coated, then add vinegar and mix again.
+Store in the “icebox.”
+Mine keep for a few months, though I generally eat them faster than that.